SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/Defining_a_new_API.md

 **Requirements:**

 - The route should not start or end with a forward slash (`/`).
-- The route should be unique for each `ApiDefinition`.
+- The route should be unique for each API definition.
 When saving, this will be automatically checked to prevent clashes.
 Routes are case-insensitive.

 > [!TIP]
 > It is recommended to keep the routes simple and straightforward.
 The website [restfulapi.net](https://restfulapi.net/resource-naming/) provides some great tips on this.

-## 3. Creating the ApiToken(s)
+## 3. Creating the token(s)

 You can create tokens and give access to your API with the UI above.
 You can't delete a token that is in use by an API.
 You first need to unassign the token from all APIs using it before you can delete it.